 Care for people diagnosed with cancer does not end when active treatment has finished.
 Your health care team will continue to check to make sure the cancer has not returned, manage any side effects, and monitor your overall health.
 This is called follow-up care.

 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.
 Diagnostic examinations, including CT scans, may be done to watch for potential recurrences or to monitor how well treatment is working.
-Most recurrences happen within the first 2 or 3years after salivary gland cancer is diagnosed, so follow-up visits will be more frequent during the first 2 years.
+Most recurrences happen within the first 2 or 3 years after salivary gland cancer is diagnosed, so follow-up visits will be more frequent during that time.

 Watching for recurrence